CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2> Creating Parallel Text </h2>
   <p>start with a tsv (Tab Separated Values) file of the source and target language.
 Each verse in English is separated by a tab and then the coresponding verse in Tohono O'odham </p>
-  <p>Here is an example of the eng-ood.tsv file. </p>
+  <p>Here is an example of the eng-ood.tsv file.

     1CO01:2	It is sent to the church of God in Corinth, those who are being made right in Christ Jesus, called to live holy lives—and to everyone who worships the Lord Jesus Christ everywhere, the Lord both of them and of us.
 Jiosh at ab i em-gawulkai mamt d wo hemajkamgajk.
 Kumt heg hekaj ab i e hemakoj wehsijj t-wehm ahchim mach hab waꞌap ab ihm g t-kownalig Jesus Christ.
     1CO01:3	May you have grace and peace from God our Father and the Lord Jesus Christ.
 Ab o wa si s-em-hoꞌigeꞌid g t-ohg Jiosh g t-kownalig Jesus Christ wehm ch ab wo wa baꞌich i em-mahkad g i wehmtadag ch s-ap tahhadkam.
     1CO01:4	I'm always thanking God for you because of the grace of God given to you in Christ Jesus.
 Chum ani hekid ab si hoꞌigeꞌid g Jiosh em-hekaj.
 Ab amt i s-wohoch g Christ.
 T g Jiosh ab i em-mah g geꞌe i wehmtadag.
-  <p>To finish preprocessing the data in the tsv file and make it look like the expected format example we need to: </p>
+  To finish preprocessing the data in the tsv file and make it look like the expected format example we need to: </p>
 <ol>
 <li>Truecase </li>
 <li>Remove verse numbers and non-alphabet characters </li>